lukazu25/cheat-sheet/minimaldistro.md

 If successful, the kernel will boot, and you will be dropped into the minimal **BusyBox shell!**

-# 🛠️ Guide: Making Linux Distro with Buildroot
+# 🛠️ Making Linux Distro with Buildroot

 This guide contains the commands and steps used to create a simple Linux system for embedded purposes using the Buildroot tool.